Concordium/concordium.github.io/source/shared/net/desktop-wallet/accounts-desktop.rst

 -  **Transaction log**.
 View a list of transactions on the account.
 Use **Log filters** to specify which transaction types you want to be displayed in the **Transfers** list.
 See :ref:`Apply a transaction log filter <transaction-log>`.

--  **Send GTU with a schedule**: Send GTU according to a schedule.
-See :ref:`Transfer GTU with a schedule <GTU-single-schedule-desktop>`.
+-  **Send CCD with a schedule**: Send CCD according to a schedule.
+See :ref:`Transfer CCD with a schedule <CCD-single-schedule-desktop>`.

--  **Inspect release schedule**: Shows any future GTU releases that are scheduled to be released on your account.
+-  **Inspect release schedule**: Shows any future CCD releases that are scheduled to be released on your account.

 - **Export account reports**: Export a file with a list of all transactions on the account.
 Set the relevant time period and filters, and then select **Make account report**.
 Save the export as a .csv file.